At Photofeeler, we rate dating photos for three core traits:

 “Men are afraid that women will laugh at them.
 Women are afraid that men will kill them.” – Margaret Atwood

-People who are interested in a relationship are looking for indicators that a person is principled and reliable.
+People interested in a relationship are looking for indicators that a person is principled and reliable.
 Will she cheat on me?
 Will he be caring and kind to me for the long haul?

 Fact #3: Accidentally looking like a cheater (or axe murderer) is easier than you think

-Now for the bad news.
 It’s actually way easier to look untrustworthy than you think.
 In fact, tons of online daters are sending this signal accidentally.
 For instance, most men who look threatening in their dating pics aren’t aware that they do.

 There’s a scientific explanation for that.